hamorrar/ucsc-guide/content/en/docs/MajorGuides/ComputerScience/CProgramming/compilation.md

 	$(CC) $(CFLAGS) -c mathlib.c
 ```

 We've listed `hypot` as the sole dependency of the `all` target.
+If there were a file called `all` in our project, we would need to name this target something else, because Make would think that it had already been built.
 Note that there are no commands to build `all`, because it will still run the commands to build `hypot`.
 Feel free to try deleting the executable and/or object files and running `make` again.

 #### Cleanup